BETTY at the Stereo Society

 The artist Darren Waterston asked BETTY to contribute music and sounds to be played from around eight sources scattered around the space at the Massachusetts Museum of Contemporary Art.

-Now installed in Washington at the Smithsonian's.
-Sackler Gallery, the Peacock Room REMIX offers an unprecedented chance to compare Waterston’s re-creation with the actual Peacock Room, which has been permanently installed in the adjacent Freer Gallery of Art since 1923
+Installed in Washington at the Smithsonian’s Sackler Gallery, the Peacock Room REMIX offers an unprecedented chance to compare Waterston’s re-creation with the actual Peacock Room, which has been permanently installed in the adjacent Freer Gallery of Art since 1923.

 Special performances at the Smithsonian